We Help You File Transfer of Petition in Supreme Court.

 what the media could say about the government.
 Almost everything that was

 said against the State was censored for fear of revolutions.
 On the other

 hand, in countries like USA, which have a Bourgeois Democracy, almost

 Shifting our view to the Indian perspective and its system of Parliamentary Democracy, it is true that, the Press is free but subject to certain reasonable restrictions imposed by the Constitution of India, 1950, as amended ("Constitution").
-Before the impact of globalisation was felt, the mass media was wholly controlled by the government, which let the media project only what the government wanted the public to see and in a way in which it wanted the public to see it.
-However, with the onset of globalisation and privatisation, the situation has undergone a humongous change.
+Before the impact of globalization was felt, the mass media was wholly controlled by the government, which let the media project only what the government wanted the public to see and in a way in which it wanted the public to see it.
+However, with the onset of globalization and privatization, the situation has undergone a humongous change.

 Before the invention of communication satellites, communication was mainly in the form of national media, both public and private, in India and abroad.
 Then came 'transnational media' with the progress of communication technologies like Satellite delivery and ISDN (Integrated Services Digital Network), the outcome: local TV, global films and global information systems.

 In such an era of media upsurge, it becomes an absolute necessity to impose certain legal checks and bounds on transmission and communication In the due course of this article, we would discuss the various aspects of media and the relevant legal checks and bounds governing them.

 Historical Perspective of Mass Media LawsMass Media laws in India have a long history and are deeply rooted in the country’s colonial experience under British rule.
 The earliest regulatory measures can be traced back to 1799 when Lord Wellesley promulgated the Press Regulations, which had the effect of imposing pre-censorship on an infant newspaper publishing industry.
 The onset of 1835 saw the promulgation of the Press Act, which undid most of, the repressive features of earlier legislations on the subject.